• Home

 Why?

 The chart uses a series of dots to display insights into varying sets of data.
-Interpreting the Scatter Plot with 3 variables is amazingly easy, even for non-technical audiences (and readers).
+Interpreting the Scatter Plot with 3 variables in Excel is amazingly easy, even for non-technical audiences (and readers).

-To display relationships and associations in your raw data, we suggest you give a Scatter Plot a try.
+To display relationships and associations in your raw data, we suggest you try this type of chart in Excel.

 In this blog, you’ll learn: